Send comments and story suggestions to:

 - Sleep Mode on Inactive Computers

-- Help Desk!We Need Your Help!
+- Service Desk!We Need Your Help!

 On March 10 --the Sunday before the spring break, IT and its database partner Ellucian, will be performing a required update of the Oracle database enabling other projects to proceed.
 Though this interruption in service is scheduled for eight hours, it is not likely that it will take that long.
 As soon as Banner and its accompanying systems are available, they will be brought online.